 It is true that audiences do not want a statue for a speaker.
-However, uncontrolled movement without purpose will confuse the audience or convey a message of nervousness.
+However, uncontrolled movement without purpose will confuse the audience or convey a message of unprepared nervousness.
 When the movements of your body language are in alignment with the message you are delivering, it will reinforce the message to the audience.
 Every movement should have a purpose.
-The purpose should assist in the reception and interpretation of the message.
-We agree that all audiences want to see movement from their speaker; just make sure the movement is purposeful and conveying the right message.
+The purpose should serve the audience by assisting in the reception and interpretation of the message from the speaker.
+We agree that all audiences want to see movement from their speaker.
+We just want to make sure the movement is purposeful and conveys the right message.